 The class is now dismissed.
 The takeaway is if you choose to invest, risk can never be entirely eliminated.
 The economy and your investments are a series of peaks and valleys.
 Expect them, plan for them, and take advantage of them through proper investment planning.

 Can you sleep at night?

-That’s what investment risk comes down to, can you sleep at night when the market is going crazy.
-If one of those risks were to occur would you lie awake worrying?
-The first thing I want to know is what keeps you up at night?
+That’s what investment risk comes down to: can you sleep at night when the market is going crazy?
+If one of those risks were to occur, would you lie awake worrying?
+I first want to know what keeps you up at night.

-Investment risk tolerance cannot be measured like snowfall, cups of sugar, or your height.
-Psychologists and others a heck of a lot smarter than me have written papers and done studies on how best to measure risk, the questions to ask, and the precise words used.
+Investment risk tolerance cannot be measured like snowfall, cups of sugar, or height.
+Psychologists and others a lot smarter than me have written papers and studied how best to measure risk, the questions to ask, and the precise words used.
 Unsurprisingly, there is no broad consensus on how best to do that.

 So many factors influence risk tolerance:

-- Your age, current financial condition, and goals (the most obvious one).
+- Your age, current financial condition, and goals (the most obvious ones).